Stocks fall broadly on Wall Street; Southwest losses mount

-Stocks fell broadly in midday trading on Wall Street Wednesday as investors count down to the end of the worst year for the S&P 500 since 2008.
+Stocks fell broadly in afternoon trading on Wall Street Wednesday as investors count down to the end of the worst year for the S&P 500 since 2008.

 A report from the National Association of Realtors showed that the housing market continued cooling amid high prices and steeper interest.
 Pending home sales fell 4% in November.

-U.S. crude oil prices fell 1.5% and natural gas prices plunged 11%.
+U.S. crude oil prices fell 1.3% and natural gas prices plunged 11%.
 That hurt energy stocks.
-Hess fell 2.3%.
+Exxon Mobil fell 1.5%.

-Southwest Airlines shed 2.4% as the carrier's dramatic trouble with flight cancellations continued.
-Other airlines also fell.
-Delta Air Lines shed 1.8%.
+Southwest Airlines slid 4% as the carrier grappled with the fallout after cancelling thousands of flight cancellations.
+The airline’s CEO said it could be next week before the flight schedule returns to normal.
+Shares in other airlines also fell.
+Delta Air Lines was off 2% and United Airlines fell 1.8%.

 The Chinese government announced late Tuesday that it will start issuing new passports, a major step away from anti-virus travel barriers that likely will bring a flood of tourists out of China for next month’s Lunar New Year holiday.
 China has already said it will drop most of its COVID-19 travel restrictions next month.